Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

 For information about Title IX compliance, please contact the University's Title IX Coordinator, Vanessa Love at 412-392-3980 or firstname.lastname@example.org, or at 201 Wood Street, 800 Academic Hall, Pittsburgh, PA 15222.
 You may also contact any Deputy Title IX coordinator, listed below.

 The Title IX coordinator oversees the University's overall response to sexual misconduct, relationship violence and stalking.
 The coordinator, along with the deputy coordinators, can accept reports of sexual misconduct, relationship violence and stalking and will take actions necessary to end any reported discrimination and to prevent its recurrence.
 The coordinators also serve as decision makers regarding any sanctions or remedies imposed in the event a violation of the Policy Prohibiting Sexual Misconduct, Relationship Violence, and Stalking has occurred.

-Lisa Stefanko, Vice President of Human Resources and Interim Title IX Coordinator: firstname.lastname@example.org;
+Lisa Stefanko, Vice President of Human Resources: firstname.lastname@example.org;

 412.392.3980; 201 Wood Street, 709 Frontier Hall, Pittsburgh, PA 15222

 James Thomas, Associate Provost and Deputy Title IX Coordinator